learn-co-students/for_loops_exercises/README.md

 ### Task 1: For Loops with if statements

-How many Video Games were released by Nintendo?
+How many video games were released by Nintendo?

 Loop through the publisher list and count the number of occurences.